 UPES M.Tech Admissions 2026

 GATE 2026 Marks Distribution: The Indian Institute of Technology Guwahati has released the GATE marks distribution 2026 on the official website, gate2026.iitg.ac.in.
-Candidates can also check the GATE 2026 Marks Distribution on this page.
 The total marks for most GATE papers (across 15 sections) are 100, divided into 15 marks for General Aptitude (GA), 13 marks for Engineering Mathematics, and 72 marks for the core subject questions.
 The GATE 2026 exam consists of 100 marks, divided into 65 questions, with a General Aptitude section worth 15 marks.
 The remaining 85 marks are for subject-specific content.
-The authority will conduct the GATE entrance exam on February 7, 8, 14 and 15, 2026.
+Authority has released the GATE 2026 branch-wise exam dates online.
+The authority is conducting GATE entrance exam on February 7, 8, 14 and 15, 2026.

 This Story also Contains